cnewman/identifier_convention_checker/README.md

 ```

 # Limitations
-Not tested on windows yet :c -- works on Ubuntu, probably most linux distros, and probably mac
+Not tested on windows yet :c -- works on Ubuntu, probably most linux distros, and probably mac.
+There's a good chance it won't compile in windows yet.